 Fever, which was generously funded recently.

 There are much more event planning apps out there.

 You can check out more local event apps – and believe me when I say there are still unique features to develop!
 The absolute leader of event planning apps is Eventbrite, which we will be examining in this article so you can get a better idea of what to expect if you decide to develop a similar app with us.

 How much is Eventbrite worth?

 Eventbrite was founded in 2006 by Kevin Hartz (who previously was involved with PayPal), his wife Julia Hartz, and Renaud Visage (the CTO).
-Since 2006, Eventbrite has raised a total of $200 million in funding, including through a new round led by Tiger Global and T. Rowe Price, with their support amounting to as much as $60 million.
+Since 2006, Eventbrite has raised a total of $200 million in funding, including through a new round led by Tiger Management and T. Rowe Price, with their support amounting to as much as $60 million.
 This last venture capital investment, according to Fortune’s Dan Primack report, lifts the value of Eventbrite to over $1 billion.

 This means that the Eventbrite ticketing platform joins a so-called “Unicorn club” for elite startups.
 In 2014, Eventbrite processed $1.5 billion worth of free and paid tickets through their apps for over 80 million events.
 Judging from their massive surge in growth, Eventbrite is doing extremely well.
 Eventbrite didn’t go public in 2015 as it was expected.
 Instead, the company opted to raise more funding – a move that ushered it into the Billion Dollar Startup Club.